 From the 83.6 million digital TV homes to be added across the region between 2010 and 2020, Russia will contribute 40.7 million, with the Ukraine increasing by 13.3 million and Poland 6.7 million.

 Pay TV revenues in Eastern Europe will be 48% higher in 2020 ($7,305 million) than in 2010 ($4,944 million).
 Digital cable and IPTV revenues will more than double between 2013 and 2020, but satellite TV revenues (the main earner) will only grow by 22% over the same period.

 Russia will contribute $2.02 billion (28%) of the pay TV revenues in 2020 – overtaking Poland in 2015.
 Russia will be responsible for nearly half of the region’s $1.1 billion additional pay TV revenues between 2013 and 2020.
 TV ARPUs have traditionally been very low in Russia, but they are set to increase.

 Published in April 2014, this electronically-delivered, this 200-page report comes in two parts:

 • A PDF file providing punchy narrative and succinct analysis in the Executive Summary and a digital TV briefing for each of the countries listed below.

 • An excel workbook providing detailed forecasts from 2010 to 2020 for the 21 countries listed below as well as handy comparative tables for the region.

 Download the Table of Contents by clicking here

-NEW COMPLETELY UPDATED EDITION - Published May 2013.
+NEW COMPLETELY UPDATED EDITION - Published April 2014.
 PDF and excel Only